aljazsim/validation-framework-for-net/README.md

 # Validation Framework for .NET Framework
 Validating object state can be difficult to do correctly, but failing to do so can cause be a cause many different types of issues: invalid data being stored in the database, users being allowed to do perform actions they  weren't supposed to, applications getting into an invalid state, etc.
 This is where Validation Framework comes in.
 It allows programmers to validate objects in a simple and extensible way to validate the state of their objects.

 ## Validation

-Object can be validated partially by validating the value a specific property or as a whole by validating the values of all its properties.
+Object can be validated partially by validating the value of a specific property or as a whole by validating the values of all its properties.

 ### How to use the Validation Framework